 |1.
 Preheat oven (door closed, vents closed)||240°C||1 hour 30 minutes|

 |2.
 Bake, with steam||150°C||20 minutes|

 |3.
 Bake, vent steam (carefully open door briefly, swivel open vents)||220°C||10 minutes|

 |4.
 Bake (reshuffle loaves, if necessary)||150°C||20-30 minutes|

-When the loaves are fully baked, I’ll remove them and the silicone sheets using the peel to wire racks to cool.
-Then, I turn off the oven (or heat it back up to 240°C if baking more loaves) and close the door.
+When the loaves are fully baked, I'll remove them and the silicone sheets using the peel and place them on the wire racks to cool.
+Then, I turn off the oven (or heat it up to 240°C if baking more loaves) and close the door.

 Commercial Strength Sprayer for Steam